In-Person Worship & Pandemic Protocols

 Parishioners are reminded not to come to worship if they feel unwell.
 Click here for information relating to COVID-19 symptoms from the Ontario Ministry of Health.

-A training day will be held for volunteers to ensure that they know their specific roles before the first service.
+Volunteers have been trained to ensure that they know their specific roles before the first service.

 Sides people will help to direct people in and out of the pews on their way to communion and as they enter and exit the church.